 Chief Hassan Aden is the former Chief of Police of the Greenville Police Department in Greenville, North Carolina.
 Until late 2015, he was the Director of the Research and Programs Directorate of the International Association of Chiefs of Police (IACP), where he directly oversaw the day-to-day management of operational programs and research projects aimed at advancing professional police services.
 He worked for 26 years at the Alexandria Police Department in Alexandria, Virginia, rising to the rank of Deputy Chief there.
 Chief Aden is a former commissioner of the governing board of CALEA and has served as a Senior Executive Fellow at the Police Foundation.
 Among other academic credentials, he holds a Masters of Public Administration from American University in Washington, DC.

-Julio is an Assistant Attorney General in the Office of the Vermont Attorney General, where he serves as Director of the Office's Civil Rights Unit.
+Julio Thompson is an Assistant Attorney General in the Office of the Vermont Attorney General, where he serves as Director of the Office's Civil Rights Unit.
 He has 23 years of experience in police risk management, law enforcement training, and internal investigations.
-Julio worked as Deputy Special Counsel on a blue-ribbon commission that investigated excessive force and lax discipline at the Los Angeles County Sheriff's Department (LASD) and subsequently implemented reforms.
+Thompson worked as Deputy Special Counsel on a blue-ribbon commission that investigated excessive force and lax discipline at the Los Angeles County Sheriff's Department (LASD) and subsequently implemented reforms.
 He has served as a consultant on consent decrees in Washington, D.C. and Oakland, as well as provided assistance to Portland, Oregon; Detroit; and several other jurisdictions on best practices.

 Andrea Yang represents local and international clients in a wide range of complex business litigation, including contractual, trademark, banking, and finance disputes, at the Seattle law firm of Dorsey & Whitney LLP.
 Drawing on her experience as a federal law clerk at the magistrate and district court levels, she assists clients at all stages of litigation.
-Andrea is a graduate of Harvard University and Georgetown University Law Center.
+Yang is a graduate of Harvard University and Georgetown University Law Center.

-Marnie began practicing law in 1991, becoming a partner at Tuttle and Taylor in Los Angeles in 1997.
+Marnie MacDiarmid began practicing law in 1991, becoming a partner at Tuttle and Taylor in Los Angeles in 1997.
 She represented clients in all aspects of general business litigation in both state and federal court.
-Now a Seattle resident, Marnie was a staff member of the Kolts Commission, a blue-ribbon panel that examined the Los Angeles Sherriff's Department (LASD) in the early 1990s.
+Now a Seattle resident, MacDiarmid was a staff member of the Kolts Commission, a blue-ribbon panel that examined the Los Angeles Sherriff's Department (LASD) in the early 1990s.
 She also served on the staff of the Special Counsel charged with subsequently overseeing the implementation of that panel's recommendations.

-Joe is the Director of the University of California, Los Angeles Law School's Empirical Research Group, a methodology-oriented research center that specializes in the design and execution of quantitative research in law and public policy.
+Joe Doherty is the Director of the University of California, Los Angeles Law School's Empirical Research Group, a methodology-oriented research center that specializes in the design and execution of quantitative research in law and public policy.
 He is also Co-Director of the UCLA-RAND Center for Law & Public Policy, a group dedicated to legal scholarship grounded in multidisciplinary empirical analysis to guide legal and public policy-makers.
 Professor Doherty's work has appeared in numerous publications, including the Michigan Law Review, Yale Journal of International Law, and the American Law & Economics Review.
 Joe has worked in the Santa Monica City Attorney's Office and at a public opinion and policy research firm.

-Ellen is a Board Certified Police and Public Safety Psychologist with extensive academic and practical experience.
+Ellen Scrivner is a Board-Certified Police and Public Safety Psychologist with extensive academic and practical experience.
 She is currently an Executive Fellow at the Police Foundation in Washington, DC, following Presidential appointments as Deputy Director of the National Institute of Justice and as the National High-Intensity Drug Trafficking Area (HIDTA) Director in the Executive Office of the President.
 She has also served as Deputy Superintendent for Administration at the Chicago Police Department and as Deputy Director of the Office of Community Oriented Policing Services (COPS).

-Brian is the founder and principal of Center Solutions, a law enforcement consultancy made up of law enforcement experts and experts in organizational management.
+Brian Center is the founder and principal of Center Solutions, a law enforcement consultancy made up of law enforcement experts and experts in organizational management.
 He is a senior consultant for PARC, Merrick Bobb's organization.
-A lawyer, Brian was a department director in the Los Angeles County Sheriff's Department, served as a senior law enforcement expert for the Los Angeles County Board of Supervisors, and has been an executive director of an anti-gang non-profit with a mission of building relationships between law enforcement and community members in high-crime neighborhoods.
+Center was a department director in the Los Angeles County Sheriff's Department, served as a senior law enforcement expert for the Los Angeles County Board of Supervisors, and has been an executive director of an anti-gang non-profit with a mission of building relationships between law enforcement and community members in high-crime neighborhoods.